vibewell25/vibewell/docs/docs/guides/consolidated-implementation-guide.md

 ## Conclusion

-This consolidated guide provides a unified approach to implementing features in the Vibewell platform.
+This consolidated guide provides a unified approach to implementing features in the VibeWell platform.
 Always refer to this guide when developing new features or modifying existing ones.

 ## Related Documents